dpse/tcli/docs/tcli.md

 tcli_set_sigint(&t, my_sigint);
 ```

-The registered handler is invoked when the user presses {{ kbd(key="Ctrl+c") }}.
+The registered handler is invoked when the user presses {{ <kbd key="Ctrl+c" /> }}.
 Without a handler the default behavior is to abort the current line and reprint the prompt.

 > [!NOTE]
-> Pressing {{ kbd(key="Ctrl+c") }} will not abort any currently executing command!
+> Pressing {{ <kbd key="Ctrl+c" /> }} will not abort any currently executing command!
 The handler will be invoked once the command has returned.

 ## Screen Clearing